nahara7/nahara7/README.md

 ### Hi there 👋

  I'm Nahara.
-I love coffee, cats, and music. :coffee: :musical_score: When I'm not coding im usually painting.
+I love coffee, cats, and music. :coffee: :musical_score: When I'm not coding I'm usually painting.
 I love collaborating and I'm open to all types of projects !

 Languages and Tools:
   java, go,  spring-boot, python, docker, helm, kubernetes  tensorflow...,